International Center Visiting Faculty/Scholars

-Wabash College has now received designation as a sponsor within the U.S. Department of State's Exchange Visitor Program.
-Faculty and staff of the College can now invite colleagues and other international persons to campus for lengths of time ranging from a few days to several years.
-Visitors have always been able to come, of course, but the difference now is that Wabash is able to compensate them, and we are no longer dependent upon third party organizations or institutions for immigration/visa assistance.
+Wabash College is designated as a sponsor within the U.S. Department of State's Exchange Visitor Program.
+Faculty and staff of the College can invite colleagues and other international visitors to campus for lengths of time ranging from a few days to several years.
 This participation can be for a workshop or seminar presentation lasting for a few days, or for a semester or year-long period of study, research, or teaching.
-The program also allows Wabash students to exchange with students from overseas institutions.
+The program also allows the College to engage in direct student exchange with overseas institutions.

 A short description of the Wabash Exchange Visitor Categories